 If you have 100 seeds and 100 watering cans, would you be better off planting all 100 seeds and watering them once, or would it be better to plant 20 seeds and water them five times?
 Let’s see how each scenario would play out.

 In this analogy, the seeds represent reach, while the watering cans represent frequency.
-Obviously, if you plant your seeds and only water them once, you’ll likely end up with a flower bed full of dirt.
+If you plant your seeds and only water them once, you’ll probably end up with a dead flower bed.
 However, if you plant fewer seeds and water them multiple times, you’ll have a beautiful, growing garden.

 Apply this principle to direct mail, and it’s clear that reach without frequency leads to nothing, while the right combination of reach and frequency leads to growth.
 Just as the smart gardener nurtures their seeds with frequent watering, the smart marketer nurtures their prospects with frequent interaction.